FlyingFanstastica/bimm143/README.md

 # bimm143

-Classwork from bimm143 in SP19.
+Classwork from bimm143 in SP19 at UCSD.